PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 16:27:49
+Last updated: 2024-04-05 16:30:02
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: Death can be the greatest opportunity of your life. - Berlin